AinaVT/LethalConfig/README.md

 LethalConfig is a mod configuration menu that allows players to edit their configs from within the game.
 It also provides a simple API for developers to customize their mod and config entries.

+This fork changes the following:
+- Added config item to add a "show/hide" button to section headers.
+- Adjusted header appearance slightly (smaller & will now add ellipses to sections that have too long of a name)
+- Made it so string configs with "acceptable values" now correctly create dropdown config buttons automatically
+- Added some methods for adding config files that were generated later than awake (such as LLL & LethalConstellations)

 Inspired by Rune580's [RiskOfOptions](https://github.com/Rune580/RiskOfOptions)

 ### Summary <!-- omit in toc -->